 The first day of class is important because it provides the preview for the course.
-It affords you the opportunity to introduce yourself and the course, get a sense of your students, and set the tone for the semester.
-It also gives students a chance to try the course out by getting a sense of who you are, what your expectations are, and what your course will be like.
+It affords you an opportunity to introduce yourself and your course design, gain a better sense of your students are, their backgrounds and aspirations, communicate expectations, and establish the culture (tone and tenor) for the semester.
+Critically important, it also provides students with an opportunity to get a glimpse of your teaching style, course timelines and milestones, and your overall expectations for learning success.
 Carefully plan the first class session so you are sure to cover everything intended and set the impression you want to maintain as the semester continues.

 Remember. . .